tvheadend/tvheadend-documentation/docs/webui/config_services.md

   disabled for given service using this column.

 **Priority (1-10)**
-: Define priority (range 0-10) for this service.
+: Define priority (range -10..10) for this service.
 The higher value means more preferred.
-Note that this value is \_added\_ to the input (tuner) priority.
+Note that this value is *added* to the input (tuner) priority.
 Take this in account when you set the input priorities.

 **Channel**